 The Gospel for the First Sunday of Lent this year is a succinct summing up of the whole Lenten season.
-We don’t hear the stories about Satan tempting Jesus to turn stones to bread, or whisking him to the top of the temple or showing him all the kingdoms of the earth.
-Instead we hear, in 64 words, how he lived in the desert without food after being driven by the Spirit to go there — and then emerged ready to proclaim the Gospel.
+We read about how he lived in the desert without food after being driven by the Spirit to go there, was tempted by Satan, then emerged ready to proclaim the Gospel.

-Thus the story is stripped down to the three marks of Lent: Fasting, prayer and almsgiving.
+Thus the story iIllustrates the three marks of Lent: Fasting, prayer and almsgiving.

 To see these three Lenten actions through Elizabeth Ann Seton’s eyes, I gathered together some of her most-loved quotes.
 For her, fasting, prayer and almsgiving are not three separate exercises — they are one integrated act.